-Students must select 6-8 credits of the same foreign language (may include Biblical Languages or American Sign Language) and 3-5 credits of general electives (for a total of 11 credits) to earn a Bachelor of Arts Degree.
+Students must select 6-8 credits of the same foreign language (may include Biblical Languages or American Sign Language) and additional credits of general electives for a minimum of 18 credits to earn a Bachelor of Arts Degree.
 Graduation requirements include a minimum of 36 upper-level credits across the entire program, which may require additional elective credits.